Omphalos hypothesis: Five-minute hypothesis

 The five-minute hypothesis is a skeptical hypothesis put forth by the philosopher Bertrand Russell, that proposes that the universe sprang into existence five minutes ago from nothing, with human memory and all other signs of history included.
 It is a commonly used example of how one may maintain extreme philosophical skepticism with regard to memory and trust in evidentially derived historical chronology.

 Borges's Tlön, Uqbar, Orbis Tertius

 Jorge Luis Borges, in his 1940 work, Tlön, Uqbar, Orbis Tertius, describes a fictional world in which some essentially follow as a religious belief a philosophy much like Russell's discussion on the logical extreme of Gosse's theory:

 Borges had earlier written a short essay, "The Creation and P. H. Gosse" that explored the rejection of Gosse's Omphalos.
 Borges argued that its unpopularity stemmed from Gosse's explicit (if inadvertent) outlining of what Borges characterized as absurdities in the Genesis story.

+Last Thursdayism

+The satirical "Last Thursday" version likely originated in the 1990s.
+In the early 21st century, a "church" of "Last Thursdayism" was established as a parody of religion and tenets of faith.
+The church sparked lively debates online.

+Last Thursdayism presents the Omphalos hypothesis as a parody religion.
+The "Church of Last Thursdayism" website attempted to equate belief in Last Thursdayism with an actual religion, listing "tenets of faith":